Alexdoru/MWE/README.md

 - **Strength HUD** - Displays the duration of the strength in Mega Walls when playing Dreadlord, Herobrine, Hunter, Zombie.
 Plays a sound and shows the countdown before getting strength with Hunter.
 - **Warcry HUD** - Displays the warcry cooldown
 - **Wither death time HUD** - Displays the time left before the last wither standing automatically dies, HUD can be placed in the sidebar
+- **Colored Leather Armor** - Changes iron armor pieces to team colored leather armor
 - **Hide hunger title** - Stop rendering the hunger message in the middle of the screen during deathmatch
-- **Hide repetitive msg** - Hide certain messages that spam the chat in Mega Walls
+- **Hide repetitive msg** - Hides certain messages that spam the chat in Mega Walls
-- **More strength particles** - Spawn particles around the player when a dreadlord or herobrine gets strength on kill
+- **More strength particles** - Spawns particles around the player when a dreadlord or herobrine gets strength on kill
-- **Renegade arrow count** - Display the amount of arrows you have pinned in them above player heads when playing Renegade
+- **Renegade arrow count** - Displays the amount of arrows you have pinned in them above player heads when playing Renegade
-- **Nick hider** - Display to yourself your own name when you are nicked in Mega Walls
-- **Pink Squadmates** - Squadmates' nametags will appear pink as well as their hitboxes
 - **Command Keybinds** - Keybinds to run the following commands : `/enderchest`, `/kill`, `/surface`, `/teamchest`, `/warcry`
-- **AFK kick sound** - plays a sound when you are about to get kicked for AFK
+- **AFK kick sound** - Plays a sound when you are about to get kicked for AFK
-- **Wither Outlines** - renders a team colored outlines around withers
+- **Wither Outlines** - Renders a team colored outlines around withers
-- **Draw damage** - in case of a draw prints the deathmatch damage directly in the chat when the game ends
+- **Deathmatch damage** - In case of draw, it prints the deathmatch damage directly in the chat when the game ends
+- **Safe Inventory** - "Prevents hotkeying important kit items out of your inventory"
-- **Squad Halo Player** - adds to the squad the player you give your halo to when playing the Angel class
+- **Squad Halo Player** - Adds to the squad the player you give your halo to when playing the Angel class
-- **Warp Protection** - adds confirmation when clicking the "Play Again" paper if you have players in your squad
 - Notification at 5 mins before a game ends, and 10 seconds before the walls fall if you are not on the game
 - Shows class and kit in the chat message when you hit an arrow

-#### Final Kill Counter:

-Tracks final kills in Hypixel's Mega Walls.
-- **Select HUD style** - Final kill HUD can take 3 form, classic (show finals per team), players (show finals per player), compact (show 4 colored numbers) and compact in sidebar
-- **Final in tablist** - Display the amount of final kills per player in the tablist next to their name
-- **Kill diff in chat** - When a player with final kills dies, it appends at the end of the chat message the amount of finals lost
-- `/fks say` - Sends a chat message with the current final score for your teammates to see

-### Hacker Detector:

-Detects players using certain cheats and warns you about those players.
-It can also automatically report them and save those players in NoCheaters.
-- **Autoblock check**
-- **Fastbreak check**
-- **Ghosthand check**
-- **Keepsprint check**
-- **Killaura check** - checks attacking through blocks and players, check attacking while eating/drinking
-- **Noslowdown check**
-- **Scaffold check**

 ### NoCheaters:

-Saves all the players you report with `/wdr` (not /report), and gives you warnings about those players when you come across them ingame.
-Use `/unwdr <name>` to remove a player.
+NoCheaters saves players reported via `/wdr name` (not /report) and warns you about them ingame.
+To remove a player from your report list use : `/unwdr name` or click the name on the warning message.
+You can see all the players you have reported using `/nocheaters reportlist`.
 Players reported for blatant cheats will have a red icon, others will have a yellow icon.
 You can define in the config which cheats give a red icon or no icon at all.

-- **Icons on names** - Add an icon in front of nametags and in the tablist for players you have reported
+- **Icons on names** - Adds an icon in front of nametags and in the tablist for players you have reported
-- **Warning message** - Print a warning message in chat when a reported player joins your lobby
+- **Warning message** - Prints a warning message in chat when a reported player joins your lobby
+- **Ban reveal** - Reveals the name of the player getting banned when playing on hypixel
+- **Delete old reports** - Choose if you want to delete old reports and if so after how many days
-- **Report suggestion** - Highlight certain chat messages sent by players that warn about other players cheating
+- **Report suggestion** - Highlights certain chat messages sent by players that warn about other players cheating
-- **Censor cheaters in chat** - Deletes or censors chat messages sent by players you have reported for cheating
+- **Censor cheaters in chat** - Deletes or censors chat messages sent by players you have reported
-- **Report HUD** - Displays a small text when the mod has a report to send, and which report it is typing
 - You can use `/report name boosting` & `/report name crossteaming` as a one step command to report on Hypixel instead of using the book
 - Shows who joined in party with a certain player when you `/wdr` them, to report the other members for boosting

+### Hacker Detector:

+Detects players using certain cheats and warns you about these players.
+It can also automatically report them and save those players in NoCheaters.
+Currently has detection for : Autoblock, Fastbreak, Ghosthand, Keepsprint, Killaura, Noslowdown, Scaffold

+- **Add to report list** - Adds detected players to NoCheater's reportlist
+- **Show flag message** - Shows a flag message in the chat when it detets someone
+- **Compact flag messages** - Deletes previous flag message when printing a new identical flag message
+- **Show single flag message** - Prints flag messages only once per game per player
+- **Sound when flagging** - Plays a sound when it flags a player
+- **Show report button** - Shows report buttons on flag messages
+- **Flag message prefix** - Lets you chose the prefix of flags messages
+- **Auto-report cheaters** - Sends a /report automatically to Hypixel when it flags a cheater, only works for Mega Walls
+- **Replay killaura flags** - In the replay only, it will print a message when someone attacks another player through blocks
+- **Report HUD** - Displays a small text when the mod has a report to send, and which report it is typing Fix Autoblock animation bypass : certain cheating clients send certain packets that make you not see them blocking their sword when they are in reality constantly blocking their sword while attacking.

+### External

+- **Hide toggle sprint HUD** - Hides the toggle sprint HUD from OrangeMarshall's SimpleMod
+- **Hide Optifine hats** - Hides cosmetic hats added by Optifine during certain seasons

 ### Commands